All of the stories that I had discovered about my ancestors on my trip so far had been positive and uplifting, including

 and is still used for Sunday services.

-Above center: In 1897, Ole's wife Birgit died at age 65 and was buried here in the Bergen Church cemetery.
+Above left: In 1897, Ole's wife Birgit died at age 65 and was buried here in the Bergen Church cemetery.

 Ole lost his farm in 1906, died a year later at age 85, and was buried next to Birgit.
 Their gravestone says, "At rest."